eye-division/susanmoxley/_posts/2017-06-09-emotional-health--mental-wellbeing-supporting-the-supporters-of-vulnerable-children-a-view-through-the-kaleidoscope.md

 >
 > There is no 'workplace' support scheme for parent-carers, despite many P-Cs of vulnerable children finding themselves in the workplace (usually other people's) very frequently.
 Those are the parents of young people with **SEN**, **Disabilities** and with enduring **Health** needs, who typically have to pitch up to a publically-funded statutory agency setting, numerous times a year.

-Truth to be told, there were not many P-Cs at the event.
+**Truth to be told, there were not many P-Cs at the event**.
 Not surprising when you consider it was in the working day, aimed very much at Agency representatives, and was about statutory guidance…. it can all seem quite dull if you are not that way inclined.
 I'm part Policy- nerd, part human, so thoroughly enjoyed myself in a professional capacity, having recently stepped back into the workplace, after a hugely extended stint on maternity leave.

 But in families, whose children are not Looked After by the state, lived at home and are indeed highly Vulnerable, what happens to the mental state of the adults?&nbsp; What happens when they find themselves unwittingly at the front line of both child's emotional needs at home, and, the 'services' battlegrounds?